corelan/mona3/README.md

 Next, run `py -3.9-64`

-You should get a Python interactive shell running Python 3.9.13 32bit
+That should provide you with a Python interactive shell running Python 3.9.13 64bit

 ```batch
 C:\>py -3.9-64